Slimefun-Addon-Community/AdvancedTech/CONTRIBUTING.md

 To Compile the Plugin, run `mvn clean package` to compile the plugin. <br>
 The Compiled Plugin will be compiled to the `target/` Folder.

+There are two Branches to this Project: `dev` and `stable`.
+Dev Branch is the Latest (but Uncertain) Branch of the Project.
+Stable is the Verified Branch.